 NERL provides air traffic control (ATC) services to aircraft flying in airspace over the UK and the eastern part of the North Atlantic.
-It operates under licence from the Secretary of State for Transport and is economically regulated by the Civil Aviation Authority (CAA) and, until 1 January 2021, under the framework of the European Commission's (EC) Single European Sky (SES).
+It operates under licence from the Secretary of State for Transport and is economically regulated by the Civil Aviation Authority (CAA).
 It operates from two air traffic control centres, at Swanwick in Hampshire and Prestwick in Ayrshire.

 NATS Services is organised by customer group and between UK and international activities.
-The former represents about 94% of its revenue.
+The former represents about 98% of its revenue.
 It provides airport ATC and related engineering services to UK airport operators; engineering support and other services to the UK's Ministry of Defence (MOD); other UK business such as aeronautical information management, design and data services, consultancy and ATC training; and services to International customers.
-Its international activities are mainly provided in the Asia Pacific and Middle East.
+Its international activities are mainly provided in the Asia Pacific and Middle East regions.
 NATS Holdings Limited prepares accounts which consolidate the results and financial position of the company and its subsidiaries.
 For this reason, the company does not present consolidated accounts.